Milkdown/milkdown/website/pages/guide/interacting-with-editor/index.md

 ## Destroy

 You can call `editor.destroy` to destroy an existing editor.
-And then you can create a new editor with `editor.create`.
+You can create a new editor later with `editor.create`.

 ```typescript
 await editor.destroy();